fbcaires/filipebcaires.com/content/publication/pre_phd/survival/index.md

 - "2"
 publishDate: "2023-06-01T00:00:00Z"
 # slides: example
-summary: <u>Pre-PhD Publication</u>  <br><br> This article estimates a discrete-time proportional hazards model to study firm survival in thte Portuguese Tourism sector.
+summary: This article estimates a discrete-time proportional hazards model to study firm survival in thte Portuguese Tourism sector.
 While tourism is among the most volatile sectors in times of uncertainty, tourism-associated firms are remarkably resilient.
 tags:
 - Firm Survival
 - Tourism Exposure